-The removal of cookies from the browser can be done thanks to a script that you can integrate in your website.
+The removal of first-party cookies from the browser can be done thanks to a script that you can integrate in your website.

 In order to set this configuration, follow these steps: